daslyfe/portfolio_site_gatsby/src/markdown-pages/projects/fresh-chem/post.md

           <h2>2020-09-01</h2>
 <hr/>

-For this project, I had to take design mockups and turn them into a responsive Shopify website for a skin care brand.
+For this project, it was my job to take design mockups and turn them into a responsive Shopify website for a skin care brand.

 - created custom Liquid plugins for user friendly page editing
-- respondive / mobile friendly ecommerce site
+- responsive / mobile friendly ecommerce site

 <a class="url" href="https://freshchemistry.com/">>Link to Website</a>